Seward Travel Guide + 9 Things to do in Seward

 Planning to add Seward to your Alaska road trip?
 Check out my Kenai Peninsula road trip itinerary

-Lowell Point is located just a brief two mile drive south from Seward.
+Lowell Point is located just a brief two mile drive south of Seward.
 If you’re looking for a place to camp that’s quiet but still pretty close to Seward, Lowell Point is a great option.
 Watch for whales, play in the tidal pools and relax on the beach.

 Kayak In Resurrection Bay